 Probably everyone has seen a human skeleton or a picture of one.
-But did you ever stop to consider what the skeletal system does?
+But did you ever think about what the skeletal system does?

-The body’s skeletal system (composed primarily of bones) provides a support structure so we can stand upright.
+The body’s skeletal system (mostly bones) provides a support structure so we can stand upright.
 But the bones, like a skeleton, can’t do much on their own.
 Add to them the muscles, ligaments and tendons of our muscular system and much of the basic anatomy necessary for human motion is now present.

 Joints exist where two or more bones come together forming a connection which provides support and facilitates movement.
 Joints typically include bones, as well as ligaments, tendons and other structures which support the joint, act as shock absorbers and make movement possible.